Special Nuclear Material Licensee Toolkit

 |SNM U-235 and/or U-233 Sealed Sources Less Than a Critical Mass||22151|

 Special nuclear material license applicants are required to pay a fee to the NRC upon application for a new license and are required to pay an annual license fee to the NRC thereafter.
-Refer to the schedule of materials fees for the fees required for each category of license and each type of fee.
+Refer to the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171 for the fees required for each category of license and each type of fee.